Test Id : BLPMF

 BLPMB | Probe, Each Additional (BLPMF) | No, (Bill Only) | No |

-This test includes a charge for the probe application, analysis and professional interpretation of results for 1 probe set (2 individual fluorescence in situ hybridization [FISH] probes).
+This test includes a charge for the probe application, analysis, and professional interpretation of results for one probe set (2 individual fluorescence in situ hybridization [FISH] probes).
 Additional charges will be incurred for all reflex or additional probe sets performed.

-Pediatric Burkitt lymphoma testing (18 years or younger):
+Pediatric Burkitt lymphoma testing (aged 18 years or younger):

 -Recommended probe request = 5'/3' MYC, MYC/IGH, MYC/IGK, MYC/IGL, 3'/5' BCL2, 3'/5' BCL6